-- A new 3.8-mile SUP connection between Eagle Ridge Drive in North Salt Lake and Wall Street/ 200 West in Salt Lake City - Three new grade-separated SUP crossings of I-15 (Centerville Community Park SUP, Centerville 200 North SUP, and North Salt Lake 2600 South SUP) - One new crossing of I-15 as part of the new road crossings under I-15 at 800 West in Woods Cross - Improvements to the existing pedestrian and bicyclist facilities crossing I-15 at three locations (State Street in Farmington, Glovers Lane in Farmington, and Center Street in North Salt Lake) - New, wider bridges at eight locations (1600 North/Pages Lane in West Bountiful and Centerville, 1500 South in Woods Cross, Main Street in North Salt Lake, Center Street in North Salt Lake, 300 North in Salt Lake City, North Temple in Salt Lake City, South Temple/Folsom Trail in Salt Lake City, and 200 South in Salt Lake City)
+- A new 3.8-mile SUP connection between Eagle Ridge Drive in North Salt Lake and Wall Street/ 200 West in Salt Lake City - Three new grade-separated SUP crossings of I-15 (Centerville Community Park SUP, Centerville 200 North SUP, and North Salt Lake 2600 South SUP). - One new crossing of I-15 as part of the new road crossings under I-15 at 800 West in Woods Cross - Improvements to the existing pedestrian and bicyclist facilities crossing I-15 at three locations (State Street in Farmington, Glovers Lane in Farmington, and Center Street in North Salt Lake) - New, longer bridges at four locations (1600 North/Pages Lane in West Bountiful and Centerville, 1500 South in Woods Cross, Main Street in North Salt Lake, and 300 North in Salt Lake City) that will allow improved pedestrian and bicycle facilities on the local streets - One new SUP connection to the FrontRunner Woods Cross Station.